“The Decision That Could Change the US Semiconductor Industry”December 24, 2015

 Cameron B. Pick is an associate at the firm.
 He counsels clients on high tech patent portfolios, including semiconductor technologies, and litigates disputes in federal court.
 He also has a degree in electrical engineering and worked at the United States Patent Office before getting his law degree.

-The information in this article is for informational purposes only and is not legal advice.
-The views expressed are those of the authors and are not to be attributed to the firm or clients.
+DISCLAIMER: The information contained in this article is for informational purposes only and is not legal advice or a substitute for obtaining legal advice from an attorney.
+Views expressed are those of the author and are not to be attributed to the Firm or any of its former, present or future clients.